Become a Foster Home for a Homeless Animal

 - Dogs and cats with special behavioral needs.
 Some of our animals lack socialization and training, and time spent in a foster home working on obedience and basic skills can make all the difference!

 - Animals who are recovering from a medical procedure or illness.
 If you don’t have any other pets, we need you most of all for these types of animals!
 Having a quiet place to rest and recover makes a huge difference.

 The staff at the Norfolk Animal Care and Adoption Center try to match the needs of the foster home with the needs of the animal(s).
 Once the animal has completed their time in the foster home, they return to the Adoption Center for placement into a new home.
 Foster care is a rewarding and educational experience.

-Please email our Foster Coordinator for more information about NACC's foster programs.
+Please email our Dog Foster Coordinator at fosterNACC@norfolk.gov for more information about NACC's foster programs.
 Be a part of their future success!